RobertGordonO4/fake-twitter/README.md

-# Twitter Clone Monorepo
+# Nest PoC App Monorepo

-A simplified Twitter-like application built with a modern React frontend, NestJS backend, and MariaDB database.
+A simplified Twitter-like Nest PoC application built with a modern React frontend, NestJS backend, and MariaDB database.
 Structured as a pnpm monorepo.

 ## Features